Tips for Hosting a Flawless Live Webinar

 TL;DR

-• Prepare effectively by selecting a reliable platform, scheduling for optimal attendance, crafting a compelling title, and thoroughly testing your equipment.
+• Prepare for your webinar by selecting the right platform, scheduling an optimal time, crafting a compelling title, and thoroughly testing all your equipment.

 If you're hosting a webinar for the first time (or even the hundredth), you may think it's the same as hosting a simple meeting.
 Unfortunately, it's not that simple.
 More finesse is required to keep your audience engaged when hosting a live webinar.